ahoffer/osgi/05-trial-provider/imports-exports-and-embedding.md

 In plain-old Java, packages only have names.
 For the Java Virtual Machine, two packages that both have the name `api` are the same thing.
 The JVM doesn't make a distinction.
 OSGi adds extra information about a package, like its version number in the MANIFEST.MF file.
-The maven bundle plugin automatially generates the import directive for your bundle.
+The maven bundle plugin automatically generates the import directive for your bundle.

 ## Export
 OSGi bundles also export Java packages.
 Exporting a Java package makes it visible to the entire OSGi environment.
 The bundle informs the OSGi runtime what packages it wants to expose using a header in the MANIFEST.MF file.
-For example, here is a line from the `factorizer-api` Maven
+For example, here is a line from the `api` Maven
 module:

 ```text